robylynn/ra-frontend-backup/docs/development_notes.md

 Parse IO configuration on startup to render frontend Create UI configuration structure and store in database for UI config, we should think about having a variable number of plots with a variable number of data sources per plot: maybe an array of plot data structures, with an array of data sources in each data structure?

+Color code unit labels same color as traces
+Time range for length instead of number of points